Gochujang Cucumber Salad (Oi Muchim)

-Korean Gochujang Cucumber Salad (Oi Muchim) is a crunchy Korean-style salad where sliced cucumbers are tossed in a sweet spicy gochujang dressing.
-Make it using my easy recipe (vegetarian).
+Gochujang Cucumber Salad (Oi Muchim) is a crunchy Korean-style salad where sliced cucumbers are tossed in a sweet spicy gochujang dressing.
+Make it using my easy recipe.

 About Gochujang Cucumber Salad

-Gochujang Cucumber Salad (Oi Muchim) is a hearty and refreshing Korean salad where thinly sliced cucumbers are coated with a sweet spicy Gochujang dressing.
+Gochujang Cucumber Salad (Oi Muchim) is a refreshing Korean cucumber salad with thinly sliced cucumbers coated with a sweet, spicy Gochujang dressing.
+I am currently obsessed with its rich umami flavor and make it almost every day.

 Ingredients

-Cucumbers – I prefer to use English cucumbers or Persian cucumbers, as they are seedless, flavorful, and have thin skin.
-But you can use any variety that is easily available.
+Cucumbers – I prefer to use English or Persian cucumbers, as they are seedless, flavorful, and have thin skin.
+But you can use any readily available variety, just make sure to use the best cucumbers.
+If you can get your hands on Korean cucumbers or Japanese cucumbers, then that is great.

-For The Dressing – To make the dressing, you will need gochujang paste, rice vinegar, dark soy sauce, sesame oil, honey, and garlic.
+For the dressing, you will need gochujang paste, rice vinegar, soy sauce, sesame oil, honey, and garlic.

 You will also need regular white salt.